The 7 Leave No Trace Principles & How to Follow Them

 - Keep your pets under your control at all times and pick up after them.

 That does it.
 Easy peasy right?!
 These are simple things that we can all do to minimize our impact and help preserve the health of our wild places and the experiences that we share out there.

-Remember that LNT is not black and white but about making the best possible decision to minimize our impact in the specific environment and circumstances that we are in.
-Not a set of do’s and dont’s, but a guideline to help us leave the places we visit as good or even better than we found them!
+Remember that Leave No Trace is not black and white but about making the best possible decision to minimize our impact in the specific environment and circumstances that we are in.
+Not a set of do’s and dont’s, but a set of guidelines to help us leave the places we visit as good or even better than we found them.

 See you out there!

 Do you have any questions or comments about the basic guidelines of Leave No Trace?
 Let us know in the comments below!

 ©1999 Leave No Trace Center for Outdoor Ethics: www.LNT.org

 Glad you finally got to this information 🙂 Just off of, as you know, my 13th Grand Canyon rafting trip.
 I am constantly amazed on how well taken care of the canyon is, considering that close to 25,000 people per year use that corridor.
 I step into camps that I know were used the previous night, but find nothing to indicate that.